RamiKrispin/lang2sql/README.md

 SELECT COUNT(*) FROM chicago_crime WHERE "Arrest" = TRUE AND "Year" = 2022;
 ```

-Testing the query on table:
+Testing the query in the table:

 ```python
 duckdb.sql(response.sql).show()